 - The most common uses for horsetail include kidney and bladder issues, weight loss, heavy menstrual bleeding and to prevent or reverse balding.

-The main reason why the herb is believed to be able to stimulate hair growth is because of its antioxidants and anti-inflammatory effects.
-Horsetail can also improve circulation, leading to the improvement of your hair follicles and stimulating hair growth.
+The main reason why the herb is believed to be able to stimulate hair growth is because of its antioxidant effects.
+Horsetail can also improve circulation, leading to the improvement of hair follicles and to help stimulate hair growth.
 The herb also has the ability to increase urine output by acting as a diuretic, leading the system to cleanse and detox itself.
-This will result in better overall health and improve blood circulation.
+This tends to result in better overall health and improve blood circulation.
 Blood circulation improves the condition of both the scalp and the individual hair follicles.
-With these improvements comes the ability for your hair follicles to produce new hair.
-Which will ultimately avoid further hair loss.
+With these improvements comes the ability for hair follicles to produce new hair.

-Because of its silica content, horsetail is also useful when battling hair loss.
+Because of its silica content, horsetail is also useful when trying to stimulate hair growth.
 The herb rejuvenates your hair, adding sheen to the appearance and strength to the hair shafts.
-It also contains selenium and cysteine, which are known to prevent hair loss and promote hair regrowth.
+It also contains selenium and cysteine, which are known to promote healthy hair growth.
 Both of these substances contribute to healthier hair and prevent free radicals from damaging the cells.
 So when looking for supplements, make sure to look for those where all three ingredients are included.

 Photo by: Ute via Flickr.